mrbohloul/TEMPO_NOx_Analysis/README.md

 ## 📥 How to Download

 1. Go to the link above.
-2. Use the search bar to look for datasets related to **"TEMP satellite NetCDF"** or other temperature-related keywords.
+2. Use the search bar to look for datasets related to **"TEMPO satellite NetCDF"** or other related keywords.
 3. Apply filters
 4. Select the datasets you're interested in.
 5. Click **Download** and follow the instructions (you may need to create a free Earthdata login or use the Chrono Download Manager extension if you're using the Chrome browser).